fyrworx4/old-fyrworx4.github.io/resume.md

     not only technical skills but also soft skills by:

     * collaborating with team members to create content for members,
-    * presenting about various infosec-related topics,
+    * presenting about various infosec-related topics, and
-    * leaded small workteams within SWIFT to provide hands-on workshops
+    * leaded small workteams within SWIFT to provide hands-on workshops.

     My involvement in SWIFT has made me realize that I have the highest potential to learn and grow when I'm surrounded by like-minded others.